How to Become a Psychiatric Nurse Practitioner

 The time needed to become a PMHNP depends on a student's educational background, their nursing experience, and whether they enroll full or part time.
 Earning a doctor of nursing practice (DNP), the terminal degree for this field, may take up to 10 years from undergraduate through graduate studies.

-While students can acquire their RN license after earning either an ADN or a BSN degree, those planning to enter advanced practice nursing careers, including the PMHNP specialty, need to complete their BSN before enrolling in a graduate nursing program.
+While students can get their RN license after earning either an ADN or a BSN degree, those planning to enter advanced practice nursing careers, including PMHNPs, need to complete their BSN before enrolling in a graduate nursing program.

 - Admission Requirements: BSN programs typically require high school or college transcripts, a resume, and a GPA of 2.5 or higher.
 Many nursing schools only admit students who have completed prerequisites in physiology, chemistry, microbiology, and anatomy.

-- Program Curriculum: All BSN programs consist of didactic coursework and clinical experiences.
+- Program Curriculum: Nursing school consists of coursework and clinicals.
 Students gain basic nursing knowledge in areas such as pharmacology, pathophysiology, and anatomy.
 The curriculum also addresses nursing informatics, leadership and management, and community health nursing.

 - Skills Learned: The BSN curriculum covers foundational nursing knowledge and critical thinking skills.
-The bachelor's degree incorporates areas that an ADN program might not, such as research, cultural competency, and nursing leadership, as well as expanded clinical opportunities.
+The bachelor's degree incorporates areas that an ADN program might not, such as research, cultural competence in healthcare, and nursing leadership.
+It also has more clinical opportunities.

-The MSN degree is the minimum educational requirement for all advanced practice registered nurses.
+The MSN degree is the minimum educational requirement for all APRNs.
 The master's leads to career paths in clinical specialties and nonclinical roles, while requiring less of a time commitment than a DNP.

 - Admission Requirements: Most programs require a BSN degree, a valid RN license, and, in some cases, 1-3 years of work experience.
-Applicants may have to submit a personal essay, letters of recommendation, and GRE scores.
+Applicants may have to submit a personal essay, recommendation letters, and graduate record examination (GRE) scores.

 - Program Curriculum: Common core courses typically include advanced psychopharmacology, health assessment, nursing ethics, and nursing leadership.
-While all programs require clinical practicum requirements, the number of hours varies by type of specialty.
+While all programs require clinicals, the number of hours varies by specialty.

 - Time to Complete: The MSN takes two years or less to finish.
 Some schools offer bridge or accelerated programs that admit students with an ADN or with a bachelor's degree in another field.